 AAS 232 African Music and Drumming for Dance (A,P).
 Cross-listed as DNS 232.
 Provides a study of selected traditional musical instruments for dance accompaniment and the development of performance skills and techniques through studio and live performance applications.
 Explores traditional styles and their social and artistic needs for formal religious and recreational application, as w ell as modern educational and cultural usages in African schools and colleges.
 3 Cr.
 Every Semester.

-AAS 235 Introduction to African American Literature (A,H).
+AAS 235 Introduction to African American Literature (A,D,H).
 Cross-listed as ENL 235.
 Provides an introductory survey of the literature of people of African ancestry in the Americas.
 Acquaints students with major literary figures and significant historical periods through a discussion of issues regarding the relationship between the writers and socio-political and cultural movements, and of questions concerning the socio-cultural function that the black writer serves for his/her community.
 3 Cr.
 Every Semester.

 AAS 271 Gender, Race and Class (A,D,S,W).
 Cross-listed as WMS 271.
 Examines the intersecting socio-political forces of gender, race and class, and how these forces interact.
 Looks at how these forces affect individuals, and individual and social responses to these forces.
 Investigates the history of efforts to end discrimination, and the ways these efforts translate into issues of current concern in the U.S. 3 cr.
 Every semester.
 3 Cr.